TestMyQt/material/course/part-0/userguide.md

 ## Current bugs, issues and fixes:

-12/06/2018 *NB!
-If you have issues with SSL during login, please make sure that you have OpenSSL 1.0.
-On some platforms OpenSSL 1.1 is not compatible*
+13/06/2018 *NB!
+If you have issues with SSL during login, please make sure that you have OpenSSL 1.0 installed and in your `LD_LIBRARY_PATH`.
+On some platforms OpenSSL 1.1 is not compatible with Qt*

 12/06/2018 *NB!
 4.6.2 came out so we will be using that since 4.6.1 won't be offered in the installer anymore!*